lovell/sharp/README.md

 Resizing an image is typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings.

+Colour spaces, embedded ICC profiles and alpha transparency channels are all handled correctly.
+Bicubic interpolation with Lanczos anti-alias filtering ensures quality is not sacrificed for speed.

+As well as image resizing, operations such as rotation, extraction, compositing and gamma correction are available.

 64-bit Windows and recent Linux systems do not require the installation of any external runtime dependencies.